freznicek/awk-crashcourse/README.md

 ## General language description

-AWK language is:
+AWK language (is):
  * (mainly) text processing language
  * available on most UNIX-like systems by default, on Windows there is either native binary or cygwin one
  * syntax is influenced by `c` and `shell` programming languages
- * AWK programs from single line to multiple library files
+ * programs from single line to multiple library files
- * there are several implementations notably `gawk` and `mawk`
+ * several implementations available, notably `gawk` and `mawk`
  * solves generaly same problems as similar text-processing tools `sed`, `grep`, `wc`, `tr`, `printf`, ...

 AWK language use-cases are: